holyavkin/Public/codex.md

 --- 🎼 Perception/sensation is the awareness of things **changing**.
 Everything is changing every moment, even permanent constants.
 Vibrations are everywhere.
 Everything is vibrating.
 - Reviewing [my ikigai](#9-ikigai) reminds me why i am here.
-- My self-declared purpose is to enjoy quality time (with myself, my kids, my wife, my family, my friends, my partners) by discovering and removing obstacles that hinder quality time.
+- My self-declared purpose is to enjoy quality time (with myself, my son, my wife, my relatives, my friends, my partners) by discovering and removing obstacles that hinder quality time.
 - 💀 Frequently remembering we will die increases the quality of our life.
-- Soul is the deepest meaning of person/animal/object.
+- Soul is the deepest meaning of a being.
-— Spirit translated as a breath.
+— 😤 Spirit translated as a breath.
-- The Secret/transurfing/intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
+- 👀 The Secret/transurfing/intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
 - 👨‍🚀 Astrology/stars/sun/planets influent to us by gravitation, the ultimate force.
 Maybe.
 - ⚛️ Science can't explain everything.
 Most in the "not yet" bucket, but some in the "never" bucket.
 - ☯️ Heaven/God/Creator/angels and hell/devil/demons starts from inside out.